 [American, Wonder Horse, spring rocking horse, circa 1940]

-PMH invites visitors to bask in the joyful ambiance of quintessential childhood amusements in a uniquely “touchable” exhibition, Giddy Up: Children Take the Reins.
-Curated by local collector and conservator Lourinda Bray, the exhibition is on view through September 15, 2019.
+PMH invited visitors to bask in the joyful ambiance of quintessential childhood amusements in a uniquely “touchable” exhibition, Giddy Up: Children Take the Reins.
+Curated by local collector and conservator Lourinda Bray, the exhibition ran through September, 2019

-The PMH galleries are filled with a dizzying array of more than thirty-five smaller scaled carousel horses and exotic creatures that visitors of all ages will be able to see – and touch.
+The PMH galleries were filled with a dizzying array of more than thirty-five smaller scaled carousel horses and exotic creatures that visitors of all ages will be able to see – and touch.
 An enchanting photo booth features a double-seat Polar Bear from an English carousel by J.R.
-Anderson, circa 1920, that children and adults can climb on for a special keepsake photo.
+Anderson, circa 1920, that children and adults could climb on for a special keepsake photo.

 A selection of ride-on horses/animals that rock, bounce, and/or roll, along with a wide variety of animals and carousel themed toys, are also on view.
 Today we might call these the ‘interactive’ toys and amusements of yesteryear.
 They were specifically designed to spark children’s imaginations, encouraging youngsters to “take the reins and create their own unique stories and fictional characters as they pretended to be their favorite cowboy film stars or other fictional characters.